-School Direct Primary Years (5-11)
+Initial Teacher Training Primary Years (5-11)

-School Direct Primary Early Years (3-7)
+Initial Teacher Training Primary Early Years (3-7)

 The early years course is essentially the same as the primary years course except that it differs in its focus.
 The course also allows trainees the opportunity to gain qualified teaching status and will be based mainly in school, with two days in University for the academic elements of the course.
 However, unlike the general course, the early years PGCE will enable trainees to specialise in early childhood and therefore they will learn to teach across a range of ages from birth to 5 years old.
-They will also be able to gain training into how early education links to Key Stages 1 and 2.
+They will also be able to gain training in how early education links to Key Stages 1 and 2.